Skip to the main content.

 In fact, it can often make bad situations worse.

-If your potential partner is someone who has trouble communicating, or if awkward issues arising from your founder prenup are already exposing fault lines - then walking away now is probably the best call for your bank balance, your blood pressure and your friendship.
+If your potential partner is someone who has trouble communicating, or if drafting your co-founder prenup is already exposing fault lines - then walking away now is probably the best call for your bank balance, your blood pressure and your friendship.

 2. Be too casual